pattyok/carkeek-blocks/readme.txt

 2. This is the second screen shot

 == Changelog ==
-= 3.2.60 =
+= 3.2.63 =
+* Release 3.2.63 = 10/30/25
+	* Added option to put the featured image below the title in a grid view of the archive = 3.2.60 =
 * Release 3.2.60 = 07/31/25
 	* Added color picker to page header options, to be activated in the theme